The ‘Israeli Bandage’ is highly recommended for First Aid Kit trauma preparedness.

 About the Israeli Bandage:

 While the Israeli Bandage is used by the United States and International military units, the bandage is also used by EMS, Industrial, and Hospital arenas.
-The emergency bandage is a great choice for a personal First Aid Kit at home, in the vehicle, or in any E-kit while in an environment which may risk traumatic injury.
+The emergency bandage is a great addition with a personal First Aid Kit at home, in the vehicle, or in any E-kit while in an environment which may risk traumatic injury.

 Unique Features Of The Israeli Bandage